santimvillarreal/santimvillarreal/README.md

 **My name is Santiago Villarreal.
 I'm from San Rafael, Mendoza, Argentina.** 🔵⚪🔵<br>I'm musician and producer.
 My soloist name is Immanente.🎧🎹<br>Also I hope to be Java developer in the future. 🤓☝️🧠

 # 💫 About Me:
-🎸 I'm currently working on and making my first soloist music album: "Intrascendente".<br>📖 Currently studying Tecnicatura Universitaria en Programación at UTN FRSR.<br>🌱 Currently learning Java, Python and Javascript.<br>
+🎸 I'm currently working on and making my first soloist music album: "Intrascendente".<br>📖 Currently studying Tecnicatura Universitaria en Programación at UTN FRSR.<br>🌱 Currently learning Java, Python and Javascript, spring, node and more.<br>

 ## 🌐 Socials: